Want more info?

 A Professional History in Sports

 Bradley’s renowned identification with major intercollegiate sports, especially men’s Division IA basketball, is a significant part of our university history.
-We maintain an infrastructure, resources, fan base, professional staff, community and corporate support, and a network of notable sports industry alumni without peers for an institution of our size.
+We maintain an infrastructure, resources, fan base, professional staff, community and corporate support, and a network of notable sports industry alumni unprecedented for a university of our size.

 Explore specialized opportunities to learn on-site through sports related expedition trips led by experienced Bradley faculty and the many successful Bradley alums in the sports industry.